postalsys/mailauth/README.md

 const signResult = await dkimSign(
     message, // either a String, a Buffer or a Readable Stream {
-        // optional canonicalization, default is "relaxed/relaxed"
+        // Optional default canonicalization, default is "relaxed/relaxed"
-        // this option applies to all signatures, so you can't create multiple signatures
-        // that use different canonicalization
         canonicalization: 'relaxed/relaxed', // c=

+        // Optional default signing and hashing algorithm
+        // Mostly useful when you want to use rsa-sha1, otherwise no need to set
+        algorithm: 'rsa-sha256',

         // optional, default is current time
         signTime: new Date(), // t=